kode4food/fate-lang/why.md

 }
 ```

+It's important to note:

-    *Note* that Fate compiles down to Static Single Assignment (SSA) Form, so the identifiers in generated code will always have a `$<n>` suffix that uniquely identifies them.
+    Fate compiles down to Static Single Assignment (SSA) Form, so the identifiers in generated code will always have a `$<n>` suffix that uniquely identifies them.
 This means that if you re-assign a variable, the original version(s) will not be mutated.

 Of course, that was a rather simple case, but you can probably see where this is going.
 One thing to note is that `notExhaustive()` is the function that is called if your pattern-guarded function is *not* augmenting an existing function by that name.